Duck, You Sucker!: Performance

-The film was moderately successful in Italy, where it grossed 1,829,402,000 lire on its first run; it was the third-highest grossing Spaghetti Western at the Italian box office that year, behind Trinity is Still My Name (which overtook For a Few Dollars More as the highest-grossing film ever released in Italy at that time) and Red Sun.
+The film was moderately successful in Italy, where it grossed 1,829,402,000 lire on its first run; it was the third-highest grossing spaghetti Western at the Italian box office that year, behind Trinity is Still My Name (which overtook For a Few Dollars More as the highest-grossing film ever released in Italy at that time) and Red Sun.
 Although it was the lowest-grossing of Leone's five Westerns in Italy by a notable margin, it was also the highest-grossing Zapata Western released there.
-In France, it was the fourth most popular film released there in 1972, behind A Clockwork Orange, Stadium Nuts and Last Tango in Paris.
+In France, it was the fourth-most popular film released there in 1972, behind A Clockwork Orange, Stadium Nuts, and Last Tango in Paris.

 Reception

 Duck, You Sucker! failed to gain any substantial recognition from the critics at the time of debut, especially compared to Leone's other films, though he did win the David di Donatello for Best Director.
-Since then, however, it has received a more favorable reception: on review aggregator Rotten Tomatoes, the holds an approval rating of 92% based on 24 reviews, with an average rating of 7.40/10.
-The website's critical consensus reads, "Duck, You Sucker is a saucy helping of spaghetti western, with James Coburn and Rod Steiger's chemistry igniting the screen and Sergio Leone's bravura style on full display".
+Since then, however, it has received a more favorable reception; on review aggregator Rotten Tomatoes, the film holds an approval rating of 92% based on 26 reviews, with an average rating of 7.40/10.
+The website's critical consensus reads, "Duck, You Sucker is a saucy helping of spaghetti Western, with James Coburn and Rod Steiger's chemistry igniting the screen and Sergio Leone's bravura style on full display".

 The Chicago Reader praised it for its "marvelous sense of detail and spectacular effects".
-The New York Observer argues that Leone's direction, Morricone's score and the leads' performance "ignite an emotional explosion comparable to that of Once Upon a Time in the West".
-In Mexico, where the film is known as Los Héroes de Mesa Verde, it was refused classification and effectively banned until 1979 because it was considered offensive to the Mexican people and the Revolution.
+The New York Observer argues that Leone's direction, Morricone's score, and the leads' performances "ignite an emotional explosion comparable to that of Once Upon a Time in the West".
+In Mexico, where the film is known as Los Héroes de Mesa Verde, it was refused classification and effectively banned until 1979, because it was considered offensive to the Mexican people and the revolution.
+Leslie Halliwell wrote: "Overblown action spectacular, far too long to be sustained by its flashes of humour and excitement ... " Leonard Maltin gave it three of four stars: "Big, sprawling story of Mexican revolution ...
+Tremendous action sequences; Leone's wry touches and ultra-weird Ennio Morricone score make it worthwhile diversion."